When it comes to working out, there are many misconceptions.

 Ladies, you’re afraid to “bulk up”.

-Women don’t naturally have enough testosterone (the hormone responsible for building muscle as well as body hair and the male Adam’s apple) in their bodies to really get bulky.
-Plus, to see significant muscle growth, you’d have to intentionally eat an excess amount of calories over an extended period of time.
+Women don’t naturally have enough testosterone (the hormone responsible for building muscle as well as body hair and the male Adam’s apple) in their bodies to get bulky.
+Plus, to see significant muscle growth, you’d have to intentionally eat an excess amount of calories over an extended time.

 Instead, proper strength training is one of the most beneficial things a woman can do to increase lean muscle mass, improve bone density and cardiovascular health, and improve insulin levels.
 And unless you’re planning on turning weight lifting into a full-time job (and that includes significantly upping your calorie intake, too), you don’t need to worry about bulking up.
 Toned?
 Yes.
 Arnold Schwarzenegger?
 Not even close.